 Do you often find it hard to get enough nightly sleep, leading to sleep deprivation?
-Or maybe you sleep as much as you can every day as your schedule allows?
-None of these are healthy, and a new study suggests that you may run the risk of metabolic issues.
-Maintaining a consistent routine impacts when individuals fall asleep and wake up, which is essential for mood and concentration and preventing health issues like obesity and diabetes.
+Or maybe you sleep as much daily as your schedule allows.
+None of these is healthy, and a new study suggests that you may run the risk of metabolic issues.
+Maintaining a consistent routine impacts when individuals fall asleep and wake up, essential for mood and concentration and preventing health issues like obesity and diabetes.

 How Much Sleep is Too Much?

-Recent reviews of current research by the National Sleep Foundation experts widen the spectrum of healthy sleep duration.
-They claim that for most adults between 18 and 64, it’s normal and healthy to sleep somewhere in the range of seven to nine hours.
+Recent reviews of current research by National Sleep Foundation experts widen the spectrum of healthy sleep duration.
+They claim it’s normal and healthy for most adults between 18 and 64 to sleep for seven to nine hours.

-The “right” amount of sleep proves to be very specific to the individual because some people may feel fantastic in seven hours, and others may need a little longer.
-However, in most research, and for most experts, an excessive or prolonged amount of sleep for adults is considered over nine hours.
+The “right” amount of sleep is particular to the individual because some people may feel fantastic after seven hours, and others may need a little longer.
+However, most research and experts consider an excessive or prolonged amount of sleep for adults to be over nine hours.

 Understanding Excessive Sleep

 Excessive sleep, also known as hypersomnia, is a sleep disorder characterized by excessive daytime sleepiness and a persistent need to sleep.
-This condition can be caused by various factors, including sleep apnea, narcolepsy, and certain medications.
-People with hypersomnia often find it challenging to stay awake during the day, even after a full night’s sleep, which can significantly impact their daily lives.
+Various factors, including sleep apnea, narcolepsy, and certain medications, can cause this condition.
+People with hypersomnia often find it challenging to stay awake during the day, even after a whole night’s sleep, which can significantly impact their daily lives.
 Improving sleep hygiene can help manage hypersomnia and reduce excessive daytime sleepiness.

 What is Hypersomnia, Excessive Daytime Sleepiness?

-Hypersomnia excessive daytime sleepiness is a type of sleep disorder where individuals experience overwhelming daytime drowsiness and a strong urge to sleep.
-This condition can be triggered by various factors, such as sleep apnea, narcolepsy, and certain medications.
+Hypersomnia, excessive daytime sleepiness, is a type of sleep disorder in which individuals experience overwhelming daytime drowsiness and a strong urge to sleep.
+Various factors, such as sleep apnea, narcolepsy, and certain medications, can trigger this condition.
 People suffering from hypersomnia may struggle to stay awake during the day, even after getting adequate nighttime sleep.
 Disruptions in the sleep cycle can exacerbate symptoms of hypersomnia.

 This disorder can severely impact daily life, making it difficult to work, socialize, and engage in everyday activities.
-Additionally, it can increase the risk of accidents and other safety concerns.
-Treatment for hypersomnia typically involves addressing the underlying cause of the disorder and making lifestyle changes to improve sleep quality and reduce daytime sleepiness.
+It can also increase the risk of accidents and other safety concerns.
+Treatment for hypersomnia typically involves addressing the disorder’s underlying cause and making lifestyle changes to improve sleep quality and reduce daytime sleepiness.

 The Impact of Excessive Sleep on Metabolism

-Excessive sleep can negatively affect metabolism, leading to an increased risk of weight gain, insulin resistance, and other metabolic issues.
-This is because too much sleep can disrupt the body’s natural circadian rhythm, which plays a crucial role in regulating appetite and metabolism.
+Excessive sleep can negatively affect metabolism, increasing the risk of weight gain, insulin resistance, and other metabolic issues.
+Too much sleep can also disrupt the body’s natural circadian rhythm, crucial in regulating appetite and metabolism.

 During sleep, our bodies undergo various physiological changes that help regulate metabolism.
 For instance, the hormone leptin, which helps control appetite, is typically produced during sleep.
 However, during extended periods of sleep, the body’s energy expenditure decreases, meaning fewer calories are burned compared to periods of wakefulness.
 Excessive sleep can interfere with the production of leptin and other hormones, leading to changes in appetite and metabolism.

-Moreover, excessive sleep can result in decreased physical activity, which is vital for maintaining a healthy metabolism.
-Physical activity helps burn calories and build muscle, improving insulin sensitivity and reducing the risk of metabolic problems.
-Therefore, it’s essential to strike a balance in sleep duration to support metabolic health.
+Moreover, excessive sleep can decrease physical activity, which is vital for maintaining a healthy metabolism.
+Physical activity helps burn calories and build muscle, improves insulin sensitivity, and reduces the risk of metabolic problems.
+Therefore, it’s essential to balance sleep duration to support metabolic health.

-We all know that too little sleep can have a variety of effects on our health, but to what degree can too much sleep affect our wellbeing?
+We all know that too little sleep can affect our health, but to what degree can too much sleep affect our well-being?

-The study also emphasized the importance of sleep quality in addition to sleep duration.
+The study also emphasized the importance of sleep quality and duration.

-A study recently conducted by researchers from South Korea’s Seoul National University College of Medicine has found that extreme sleep is likely to raise the risk of metabolic syndrome.
+A recent study by researchers from South Korea’s Seoul National University College of Medicine found that extreme sleep is likely to raise the risk of metabolic syndrome.

-The researchers calculated the sleep period by asking participants the following question: “In the past year, on average, how many hours/minutes of sleep (including daytime naps) did you take per day?”
+The researchers calculated the sleep period by asking participants, “In the past year, on average, how many hours/minutes of sleep (including daytime naps) did you take per day?”

 The researchers divided the amounts of sleep into four categories: